 Come on.

-They have a stake, they still live there.
+They still live there.

 Unfair representation.

-And the Democrats are no no doubt going to try to extend the vote to uh uh as many illegals that are already doing it with felons.
+And the Democrats are no doubt going to try to extend the vote to as many illegals.

-The Republicans to counter this want to show the Hispanics that they're not mean.
+The Republicans, to counter this, want to show the Hispanics that they're not mean.

 They want to show the illegals that they're not mean-spirited.